jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Publish Artifact to CloudBees CD
+## Publishing artifacts to CloudBees CD

 This integration allows you to publish the artifact for your application
 to CloudBees CD.
 The Artifact will be generated as part of your